 Erosive gastritis is more severe than nonerosive gastritis.
 This form involves both inflammation and wearing away (erosion) of the stomach lining.
 Erosive gastritis typically develops suddenly (called acute erosive gastritis) but may develop slowly (called chronic erosive gastritis), usually in people who are otherwise healthy.

 Nonerosive gastritis is characterized by changes in the stomach lining that range from wasting away (atrophy) of the stomach lining to transformation of stomach tissue into another type of intestinal tissue (metaplasia).
 Often, several types of white blood cells accumulate in the stomach and cause varying degrees of inflammation.
-The white blood cells may cause inflammation in the entire stomach or only in certain parts.
+Inflammation can occur in the entire stomach or only in certain parts.

-Erosive gastritis is commonly caused by alcohol, stress resulting from severe illness, and irritants such as drugs, especially aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more ).
+Erosive gastritis is commonly caused by alcohol, stress resulting from severe illness, and irritants such as medications, especially aspirin and other NSAIDs.
 Less common causes include Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , radiation, bacterial and viral infections (such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more ), the ingestion of corrosive substances, and direct injuries (such as by the insertion of a nasogastric tube).
 In some people, even a baby aspirin taken daily can injure the stomach lining.

-Nonerosive gastritis is usually caused by Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more .
+Nonerosive gastritis is usually caused by Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more .

 Infectious gastritis not caused by Helicobacter pylori is rare.

-Viral gastritis or fungal gastritis may develop in people who have had a prolonged illness or an impaired immune system, such as those who have AIDS or cancer or those who take immunosuppressant drugs Some Drugs That Can Cause Immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
-Immunodeficiency... read more .
+Viral gastritis or fungal gastritis may develop in people who have or have had a prolonged illness or an impaired immune system, such as those who have AIDS or cancer or those who take immunosuppressant medications Some Drugs That Can Cause Immunodeficiency .

 Acute stress gastritis, a form of erosive gastritis, is caused by a sudden illness or injury.
 The injury may not even be to the stomach.
 For example, extensive skin burns, head injuries, and injuries involving major bleeding are typical causes.
 Exactly why serious illness can lead to gastritis is not known but may be related to decreased blood flow to the stomach, an increase in the amount of acid in the stomach, and/or to impairment of the stomach lining's ability to protect and renew itself.